Structure in the speed of sound: from neutron stars to heavy-ion collisions: Comparisons to heavy-ion collective flow data

 In this work, we choose to use the approach proposed in Ref.~\cite{Oliinychenko:2022uvy}, where the single-particle potentials used in transport simulations are parametrized to reproduce a given dependence of the speed sound squared at zero temperature on baryon density, $c_s^2(n_B)$.
-Within each of the families of EOSs obtained by converting eos1, eos2, and eos3 from neutron star to heavy-ion collision conditions, we consider two limiting cases: an EOS that most accurately traces the minimum band encompassing all converted EOSs and an EOS that most accurately traces the corresponding maximum band (see Fig.~\ref{fig:meddens}).
-Then, to ensure compatibility with the parametrization of the single-particle potentials used in \texttt{SMASH}, for low values of the density we smoothly match each of the chosen six converted EOSs with a VDF EOS according to the procedure described in Sec.~\ref{sec:the_limit_of_vanishing_nB}.
+Within each of the families of EOSs obtained by converting eos1, eos2, and eos3 (all of which satisfy neutron-star constraints, see Section~\ref{sec:neutron_star_EOS}) from neutron star to heavy-ion collision conditions (see Section~\ref{sec:constraints_on_the_symmetry_energy_expansion}), we consider two limiting cases: an EOS that most accurately traces the minimum band encompassing all converted EOSs and an EOS that most accurately traces the corresponding maximum band (see Fig.~\ref{fig:meddens}).
+The basic properties of symmetric nuclear matter at saturation density for each of the considered EOSs are given in Table~\ref{tab:converted_EOS_properties}.
+Note that, with the exception of ``eos1 max'', these EOSs satisfy reasonable constraints on the incompressibility $K_0 = 230 \pm 30~\rm{MeV}$~\cite{Dutra:2012mb}.
+Using the fact that $K_0 = 9 \mu_B c_s^2$ and assuming $\mu_B(n_B = n_{\rm{sat}}) = 922~\rm{MeV}$, the above constraints on $K_0$ further lead to $c_s^2(n_B = n_{\rm{sat}}) = 0.028 \pm 0.004$, which is again satisfied by all considered EOSs with the exception of ``eos1 max''.
+To ensure compatibility of the considered EOSs with the parametrization of the single-particle potentials used in \texttt{SMASH}, for low values of the density we smoothly match each of the chosen six converted EOSs with a VDF EOS according to the procedure described in Sec.~\ref{sec:the_limit_of_vanishing_nB}.
 We stress here that this procedure preserves the two most important features of the converted EOSs: the location of the peak in $c_s^2$ and the behavior at high densities driven by the used values of the symmetry energy expansion coefficients.
 Finally, for each of such obtained EOSs we extract the profile $c_s^2(n_B)$ which is used as an input to parametrize the single-particle potentials employed in \texttt{SMASH}.

 We note here that although the input EOSs are constructed at $T=0$, they are still applicable in heavy-ion collision simulations at finite $T$ given that the mean-field potentials used are of the vector density type: such potentials do not depend on the temperature and, therefore, can be fixed at $T=0$, while at the same time they support nontrivial changes in the EOS with increasing $T$ due to contributions arising from the kinetic part of the EOS.
+We elaborate on this point in Appendix~\ref{sec:T-dependence}.